La patente di guida requires dedication to these resources:

 - Constituent elements of the vehicle, lenses, Insurance, restraint systems

-In “Intersections and above“ you will have to study a wide array of overhead diagrams demonstrating different types of intersections (some with as many as 5 roads intersecting) and different types of conditions (types of cars and indications in which direction they are intending to turn).
-At first I could not, for the life of me, figure out the underlying reasoning between the right of precedence.
-And, then the metaphorical light bulb of realization went off.
+In “Intersections and right-of-way“ you will have to study a wide array of overhead diagrams.
+These demonstrate different types of intersections (some with as many as 5 roads intersecting)and different types of conditions.
+It explains the types of cars and indications in which direction they are intending to turn.
+At first, I could not, for the life of me, figure out the underlying reasoning between the right of precedence.
+Then the metaphorical light bulb of realization went off.

-In “Responsibility and behavior in case of accident, First Aid, Physical state of the driver” you will be required to understand what procedure you follow if an accident occurs (there is a specific form you must keep in your car that has to be filled out), civil and criminal responsibilities, and what to do if there are injuries.
-You are obliged by law to stop, even if you aren’t involved in an accident, and render medical assistance (within defined limits) until qualified emergency medical help arrives.
-For instance, be prepared to know what to do if a injured passenger has a foreign object lodged in his or her eye (it was one of the questions on my exam).
+“Responsibility and behavior in case of an accident, First Aid, Physical state of the driver.“ Here you will be required to understand what procedure you follow if an accident occurs.
+There is a specific form you must keep in your car that has to be filled out.
+This also covers civil and criminal responsibilities, and what to do if there are injuries.
+You are obliged by law to stop, even if you aren’t involved in an accident, and render medical assistance.
+Don’t fear, there are defined limits of responsibility until qualified emergency medical help arrives.
+Be prepared to know what to do if an injured passenger has a foreign object lodged in his or her eye.
+I bring this up because it was one of the questions on my exam.

 A useful online resource is the QuizScuolaGuida website.
 This is the Google translated version.
 Be aware that, while Google does a great job in this regard, the translations are not always “smooth” – particularly when it comes to translating material that contains words not commonly used in modern Italian.
 Online resources like this came in very handy when I was working to translate the manual with greater speed.
 Other online studying resources are:

 Your driving school will also provide you with a workbook.
-It is packed with sample tests (answers are in the back) supposedly containing all possible questions you could be given on the exam.
+It comes with sample tests (answers are in the back) supposedly containing all possible questions you could be given on the exam.
 Your instructor should provide you with answer sheets to keep track of your progress.
-While the workbook is indeed useful, I found other online resource more “user friendly”.
+While the workbook is indeed useful, I found other online resources more user-friendly.
 More on that in the post about studying.

-In closing, learning the manual IS doable, and can be fun – particularly if you are creative about how you approach studying, and provided such creativity reflects learning methods that work best for you.
+In closing, learning the Italian Driver’s Manual IS doable.
+And it can be fun—particularly if you are creative about how you approach studying and if you find learning methods that work best for you.